ChenPaulYu/DJtransGAN-dg-pipeline/README.md

 We release several usage examples in `examples/` and `script/` for data generation and the usage of invidual step in pipeline. please check it, if you want to use or modify it.

 ### Mixable pair generation
-To generate the mixable pair, you need to run two script sequentially.
-First, you should run the script in `script/create_segment.py` which is going to extract the music segment by segmenting the collection of EDM track.
+To generate the mixable pair, you need to run two scripts sequentially.
+First, you should run the script in `script/create_segment.py`, which is going to extract the music segment by segmenting the collection of EDM tracks.

 ```
 python create_segment.py [--feature=(bool, ex: 1)] [--stem=(bool, ex: 1)] [--segment=(bool, ex:1)] [--n_core=(int, ex: 5)] [--n_gpu=(int, ex: 0)]